Spirals-Team/jtravis/Readme.md

 <dependency>
     <groupId>fr.inria.jtravis</groupId>
     <artifactId>jtravis</artifactId>
-    <version>1.1</version>
+    <version>2.0</version>
 </dependency>
 ```

-For now the API rely on Travis CI API V2 and only allow to get information from the API, like build statuses, logs, repository, etc.
+The API rely on Travis CI API V3 for most of its part, but some endpoints of Travis CI API V2 are still available (like /jobs endpoint).
 It *does not* allow to trigger new builds for now.
 But it does not require to use TravisCI authentication either.

-The migration towards API V3 is planned soon.

 ### Limitations